-Best players to play with would have What is your take on the development to be Claire Dunne (current player), and Ash O Gorman, two solid backs who came out with many a ball, sometimes they didn't even have a right to win!
-Best players against - atto see before our own training sessions her skill and work rate were unbelievable for her age.
-Maggie Murphy and Mo Nerney- Timahoe, both incredibly talented ladies and their never say die attitude always kept us to the pin of our collars in many a close encounter.
+Best players to play with would have What is your take on the development to be Claire Dunne (current player), and Ash O Gorman, two solid backs who came out with many a ball, sometimes they didn't even have a her skill and work rate were unbelievable for her age.
+Maggie Murphy and Mo Nerney-Timahoe, both incredibly talented ladies and their never say die attitude always kept us to the pin of our collars in many a close encounter.

 Best players in the game today?

 I cannot not mention our Scoil Chriost playing days are over as some of the Ri girls, "the troublesome 5" - Rebecca Reddin, Ciara Byrne, Gra O Reilly, Dooley.
 These girls have no fear.
 They have won many an All-Ireland with the school and this experience shows in the kind of players they are today.
-This year we have a few younger players join the squad, Eimear and Senior ranks.
+This year we have a few younger players join the squad, Eimear Highlights - Winning the first Junior Marrum, Molly McNulty - both girls and Senior ranks.